AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 <h2>Creating smooth polygons</h2>

-The main portion of the sketch consists of patterened layers, each of which has an opening in the shape of a deformed circle that gives way to the next layer.
+The main portion of the sketch consists of patterned layers, each of which has an opening in the shape of a deformed circle that gives way to the next layer.
 I've already written about deforming a circular shape with perlin noise <a href='https://gorillasun.de/blog/Radial-Perlin-Noise-and-Generative-Tree-Rings'>here</a>, however this time I did it a little differently reusing my <a href='https://gorillasun.de/blog/An-algorithm-for-polygons-with-rounded-corners'>smooth polygon code</a>, for slightly different shapes.

-Let's start by positiong a couple of points in a circular fashion and offsetting them slightly:
+Let's start by positioning a couple of points in a circular fashion and offsetting them slightly by a random amount:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">